epfl-ada/ada-2023-project-adadakadavra/readme.md

 5. **Causal Impact Study**
     - Conducted a causal impact study of Trump’s Covid-related tweets on Google Trends queries, specifically for 'hydroxychloroquine'.
     - Used the [Causal Impact library](https://google.github.io/CausalImpact/CausalImpact.html).
-    - Examined the impact of Trump’s tweets on Google Trends time series for both Covid-related and non-Covid-related topics.

 6. **Sentiment Analysis with VADER**
     - Analyzed the sentiment of Trump’s tweets using [VADER](https://www.analyticsvidhya.com/blog/2021/06/vader-for-sentiment-analysis/), a rule-based sentiment analyzer for social media text.